btcpayserver/blog/blog/_posts/btcpay-server-1-4-0.md

 In this version, you may notice that we renamed our invoice states:

-- Paid, confirmed = Processing
+- Paid = Processing
-- Complete = Settled
+- Complete, Confirmed = Settled

 We did this so that our UI reflects the back-end better and reflects our actual invoice states in the new Greenfield API.